kakzaki/molder/README.md

 - Generate boilerplate code with ease.
 - Create customizable data models effortlessly.
-- Use flexible Mustache templates for code generation.
+- Use flexible Molder templates for code generation.
 - Streamline your development workflow with automated code generation.
 - Embrace efficiency and maintainability in your projects.